loganpkg/capybara/README.md

 It does not use cascading layers of hard links, and so will work fine on file systems with hard link limits.

+A capybara store can be copied from one operating system to another.
+The `.capybara_store_location` in the source directory will need to be edited to represent the new store location.
+The `checkout` subdirectory in the store directory should be deleted before the copy, or the copy should preserve hard links.

 To install, simply place the `capybara` file somewhere in your `PATH`.
 You may need to give it executable permission too.
 It should run on any POSIX-like system with `sqlite3` installed, including WSL on Windows.